- About This Module

 The Six Instructional Criteria

-Instructional Criteria 1 is facilitating students’ understanding of the competency.
+Instructional Criterion 1 is facilitating students’ understanding of the competency.
 For example, if you were introducing a unit on the Civil War in a social studies class or chemical reactions in a science class, you would start by helping the students understand each of those topics.
 Similarly, students need to understand what conflict management means.
 You can help students understand what conflict management is by breaking down the definition and facilitating discussion.
 When students can accurately define conflict management in their own words, you have facilitated their understanding.

-Instructional Criteria 2 is helping students understand how the competency applies to them personally.
+Instructional Criterion 2 is helping students understand how the competency applies to them personally.
 For example, how will learning conflict management help them improve their relationships with others?
 Students need to understand and believe that learning conflict management can help them achieve their goals.
 One way you can assist students in understanding how conflict management applies to them is to explain that learning and practicing it will help them address disagreements independently and that they are less likely to receive disciplinary actions such as office referrals.

-The third instructional criterion is helping students identify their strengths and challenges related to conflict management.
+Instructional Criterion 3 is helping students identify their strengths and challenges related to conflict management.
 We all have situations in which managing conflict is challenging.
 Students are no different.
 Helping them identify when managing conflict is difficult and teaching them how to apply strategies during those times will increase the likelihood that they begin to generalize it in all areas of their lives.

-The fifth instructional criterion requires that we provide students with feedback while working on conflict management.
+Instructional Criterion 5 requires that we provide students with feedback while working on conflict management.
 As you notice students starting to apply conflict management, offer specific feedback on how they are doing.
 Provide feedback on the steps they are taking to manage the conflict, and prompt them to consider the perspectives of each person involved in the conflict and anticipate the outcomes of applying each of the five conflict management styles.

 Let’s listen to educators describe how they provided conflict management instruction and the impact on students.
 Choose an educator reflection video to view.